Codecademy/docs/content/go/concepts/Variables/Variables.md

 Variables are used to store user information like numbers, strings or true/false state to be used in the program later on.

-## Difference from constants
+## Difference From Constants

-Unlike constants, when declaring a variable, its value can be reassigned later on but with restriction to be similar to the data type when initialized.
+Unlike constants, when declaring a variable, its value can be reassigned later on but with restriction that the new value's data type is the same as the data type when initialized.

-### Example using pseudo
+### Pseudocode Example

 This is acceptable